Forsberg, Neal lead Predators over Oilers 5-4

 Ellis scored the first goal at 4:55 of the opening period.
 After Edmonton was whistled for a too many men on the ice, P.K.
 Subban sent a pass from the right point to Ellis above the left faceoff circle, where he sent a one-timer by Talbot.
 The goal was the tenth of the season for Ellis, matching a career high.

 McDavid evened the game 28 seconds later.
 Edmonton's captain picked up the puck in the neutral zone and drove down the right side, flying by defenseman Roman Josi and beating Ellis as he cut to the middle.
-He beat Rinne with a wrist shot to the far side.

 Forsberg made it 2-1 at 14:34 of the first on a power play.
 Neal had the puck low on the right side by the goal line and sent a spinning backhand pass to Forsberg in the left circle, where he beat Talbot with a one-timer.
 Forsberg has eight goals and three assists in his last five games, including consecutive hat tricks against Colorado and Calgary.